 - What are our brand attributes that we want to convey on this platform?

 - Who are we trying to ultimately reach and are they on Instagram?

 - Are we trying to build awareness?
 Generate leads?
 Promote the brand?

 - How do our competitors use Instagram and are they finding success on the platform?

-- What social media marketing strategies have worked in the past?
+- What social media marketing strategies have worked well for our organization in the past?

 Q: How do I create visually arresting images for Instagram if I don’t have access to a graphic designer?